 BENJAMIN HALE is associate professor in the Philosophy Department and the Environmental Studies Program at the University of Colorado, Boulder.
 From 2006-2008 he was Director of the Philosophy Department's Center for Values and Social Policy.
 He continues active engagement with the Center, and is particularly instrumental in co-coordinating the annual Rocky Mountain Ethics Congress with Alastair Norcross.
 He is also a faculty affiliate of the Center for Science and Technology Policy Research, which is associated with CIRES, the Cooperative Institute for Research in Environmental Sciences.
 His primary area of research interest is environmental ethics, though he maintains active interest in a wide range of concerns in applied ethics, normative ethics, and even metaethics.
 Much of his recent work centers on ethical and environmental concerns presented by emerging technologies.

-ALEXANDER LEE is a lecturer at the University of Colorado, Boulder.
-He is currently teaching environmental ethics and science, technology, and society.
-Alex completed his Ph.D. in the 'Theory and Values' track of the Environmental Studies program at CU in May of 2016.
+ALEXANDER LEE is Assistant Professor of Philosophy as Alaska Pacific University.
+He teaches courses in environmental philosophy, the philosophy of science, ethics, and environmental policy in the Liberal Studies program at APU and is a faculty member in the Institute of Culture and Environment.
+Before joining the faculty at APU, Alex was a Lecturer at the University of Colorado, Boulder, where he completed his Ph.D. in the 'Theory and Values' track of the Environmental Studies Program.
 His research focuses on applied environmental philosophy and conservation; he is specifically interested in the ethics of environmental change, obligations to conserve nature, and ecological restoration.
-When not philosophizing, Alex can be found skiing, hiking, climbing, playing frisbee, and flying kites.
+When not philosophizing, Alex can be found playing outside!

 Adam Pérou Hermans

-Adam is a PhD Student in the Environmental Studies program at the University of Colorado, Boulder and a graduate of Colgate University in New York.
+Adam is a Post-Doctoral Researcher at the Florida State University.
+He completed his PhD in the Environmental Studies program at the University of Colorado, Boulder and is a graduate of Colgate University in New York.
 His work seeks to describe, address, and remedy conflicts between international wildlife conservation and social justice.

 Adam also holds a Masters Degree in Natural History filmmaking and Science Communication from the University of Otago in Dunedin, New Zealand.
 His films span six continents and have screened in thirteen festivals across nine countries.
 When not filming or studying, Adam enjoys wandering, foraging, and exploring.